dockwa/simple-react-validator/README.md

 }
 ```
 # Multi Language
+To support multi language this package has two methods.
+## using predifined languages

 Same as before the only difference is that you need to specify the language in the initialize like so.
 1. Import and Initialize the validator.